backtrace-labs/backtrace-unity/README.md

 ```

 - Environment Variable Management
   The `Annotations` class exposes the EnvironmentVariableCache dictionary - a dictionary that stores environment variables collected by the library.
 You can manipulate the data in this cache before the report is sent.
-For example - to replace the`USERNAME` environment variable collected by Backtrace library with random string you can easily edit annotations environment varaible and Backtrace-Untiy will reuse them on report creation.
+For example - to replace the`USERNAME` environment variable collected by Backtrace library with random string you can easily edit annotations environment varaible and Backtrace-Unity will reuse them on report creation.

 ```csharp
 Annotations.EnvironmentVariablesCache["USERNAME"] = "%USERNAME%";